 - In 2016, Curry County had one hospital with 16 beds which provided a capacity of 7.15 beds per 10,000 people.
 The number of hospital beds per capita in Curry County is one of the lowest in the state.
-However, neighboring Coos County has three hospitals with a capacity of 26.33 beds per 10,000 people, which provides addition support for medical capacity in north Curry County. - Virtually all state and county roads and bridges in Curry County are vulnerable to multiple hazards including flood, landslide, earthquake, tsunami and coastal erosion.
+However, neighboring Coos County has three hospitals with a capacity of 26.33 beds per 10,000 people, which provides additional support for medical capacity in north Curry County. - Virtually all state and county roads and bridges in Curry County are vulnerable to multiple hazards including flood, landslide, earthquake, tsunami and coastal erosion.
 Curry County has over 70 bridge or culvert crossings on Highway 101 alone.
-Impacts to the transportation system can result in the isolation of vulnerable populations, limit access to critical facilities such as hospitals and adversely impact local commerce, employment and economic activity. - All of Curry County's power is generated outside the region; there is no redundancy in power transmission and only limited redundancy in the power distribution network. - Curry County has one "high threat potential" dam: Ferry Creek Dam. ; the county has eight dams categorized as "low threat potential: Ferry Creek, Big Creek and six additional structures on unnamed tributaries of Elk River and Floras Lake.
+Impacts to the transportation system can result in the isolation of vulnerable populations, limit access to critical facilities such as hospitals and adversely impact local commerce, employment and economic activity. - All of Curry County's power is generated outside the region; there is no redundancy in power transmission and only limited redundancy in the power distribution network. - Curry County has one high hazard potential dam-Ferry Creek Dam.
+The county has eight dams in total: Ferry Creek, Big Creek, Shipler Reservoir, Camp Creek #2, and four additional structures on tributaries of Elk River and Floras Lake.
+Ferry Creek dam and two of the low threat structures are listed in the National Inventory of Dams (NID).

-Figure I-19.
+Figure I-21.
 Hospital Beds by Population